Thors Officer School, ToCS Outside the Fairy Tale

 "Your impression is correct.
 I don't approve of Jaegers and their bloody trade.
 However, people change and this young woman seems to be at a crossroads in her life.
 Besides, if I were to detest all people with Jaeger affiliation I should also lambaste our Prince about his choice of Class VII's combat instructor, shouldn't I?"

 Olivert suppressed a chuckle.
 He knew of course that Victor gave his full support to Sara Valestein, a woman who turned her life as a Jaeger around to pursue the path of a Bracer.
 Victor made his sympathy for the Bracer profession and lifestyle well-known when he voiced a passionate protest against Chancellor Osborne's parliamentary bills to curtail the Guild's presence in the Empire.
 It was a move which surprised a fair amount of Erebonian high society due to Victor Arseid's tendency to stay apolitical.
 Olivert actually got to know the Radiant Blademaster on a personal level by joining him in his protest.
 The subsequent cooperation stemming from that fateful meeting has continued to reap benefits until now, with no signs of stopping.

 Mueller sighed.
 "We have at least one yes vote.
-I guess you are also backing her, Olivert?"
+I guess you're also backing her, Olivert?"

 "I'm on the fence for once.
-I may have put her dossier forward, but I'm a mere messenger."
+I may have put her dossier forward, but I'm a mere messenger bird here."

 "It was on the insistence of certain members of the General Staff Office.
 I suspect some of them want to fast-track her in becoming a combat instructor."

 Mueller made a noise of recognition.
 "Let me guess - Brigadier General Gneisenau is one of those interested in her."

 Vandyck nodded.
 "You seem to have a clearer understanding of the situation than us, young Vander.
 Would you care to elaborate?"